 - The specified interface or subinterface must have an IP address associated with it.
 If the specified interface or subinterface does not have an IP address or is in the down state, then TACACS+ reverts to the default interface.
-To avoid this, add an IP address to the interface or subinterface or bring the interface to the up state. - The vrf option specifies the Virtual Private Network (VPN) routing and forwarding (VRF) reference of an AAA TACACS+ server group. - Step 8 Repeat step 2 through step 6 for each external server to be configured. - Step 9 Use the commit or end command.
+To avoid this, add an IP address to the interface or subinterface or bring the interface to the up state. - The vrf option specifies the Virtual Private Network (VPN) routing and forwarding (VRF) reference of an AAA TACACS+ server group. - Step 8 Repeat step 2 through step 6 for each external server to be configured.

-commit-Saves the configuration changes and remains within the configuration session.
+commit - Saves the configuration changes and remains within the configuration session.

-- end -Prompts user to take one of these actions: - Yes Saves configuration changes and exits the configuration session. - No -Exits the configuration session without committing the configuration changes. - Cancel -Remains in the configuration session, without committing the configuration changes.
+- Yes Saves configuration changes and exits the configuration session. - No -Exits the configuration session without committing the configuration changes. - Cancel -Remains in the configuration session, without committing the configuration changes.